acm-projects/MyMuse/README.md

 2. Delete all of the tags and *one* of the blocks of code
 3. Do this for every file in the list
 4. Commit those changes

+this is my change about! i'm mani, the frontend developer for MyMuse :)